Computers in Business

 Business, Government and Public Policy

-Students will be encouraged to understand the political and institutional frameworks within which business operates.
+You will be encouraged to understand the political and institutional frameworks within which business operates.
 Businesses do not simply react to policies set by government however; they are intimately involved in the processes of policy formation and decision making will be examined.
-Students will be encouraged to think critically about policy formation and the role of business in this process.
+You will be encouraged to think critically about policy formation and the role of business in this process.

 This module examines markets for equity and debt and markets for derivative instruments.
 It will introduce you to the processes of portfolio building, management and performance measurement and examines the workings of the major financial markets, looking at the way in which the prices of financial instruments are calculated.
 The module covers the key theoretical models of modern finance, capital asset pricing model, arbitrage pricing model, financial risk management with derivative instruments.